jourdanrodrigues/bare-django-repo/docs/OLDAPP.md

 ## Setup the server

-1. In the app directory, remove everything that is not the Apache or the project directory;
+1. In the app directory, copy everything there to a directory called `backup` then remove everything but the Apache directory;

 > An empty `.env` file will be created here, but you can touch and fill it already

-> Before removing the project directory, make sure it is uploaded to an external git repository (GitHub, BitBucket etc.), **or the project code will be lost for good!**

 > TL;DR the next 2 steps: `mkdir -p <project directory>.git/.git/ && cd $_` (then, jump to step 4)